 Salt Chlorination System: Salt chlorinators produce a reliable low-level supply of pure chlorine.
 Because of this, saltwater pools don’t have a harsh chlorine odor, don’t fade swimsuits, and there’s no eye irritation from excess chloramines in the water.

 UV & UVO3 Sanitizers: These types of sanitizers eliminate harmful microorganisms and organic contaminants in pool water with rays of natural UV light.
 Some UV sanitizers also use ozone to supplement their sanitation power.
 Natural sanitation solutions greatly reduce the need for sanitation chemicals.

 As you’ve probably noticed, some eco-friendly products offer more than just one type of conservation.
 Some even offer a combination of all three, providing water, energy, and chemical savings in one.
 There are so many ways to help the environment, and one of the easiest places to start is right in your backyard.

 Not sure where to start?
 Curious about the best eco-friendly solutions for your pool?
 We can help!
 For more environmentally conscious pool ideas, take a look at our recent blog post, Go Green, Save Green.
 In this post, we talk about the many ways eco-friendly pool products can help save you money.
-You can also give us a call at 1-800-LESLIES, or stop by your local Leslie’s store to learn more about our eco-friendly pool solutions.
+You can also stop by or call your local Leslie’s store to learn more about our eco-friendly pool solutions.
 To know you're looking at a high-quality eco-friendly pool product, just look for the ECO icon!